sheaconlon/fractals/README.md

 fractals
 ========
-Fractals is a Javascript plugin that turns any canvas into a fractal viewer.
+Javascript plugin, turns any canvas into fractal viewer

 features
 ========